 - Mosquitoes are collected and tested for the presence of WNV

-- Dead Birds submitted for testing to the Illinois Department of Agriculture.
+- Dead Birds submitted for testing to the University of Illinois

 - Health Department personnel have been trained for mosquito pesticide application.